nidhin077/home-creators/README.md

 asdf global gitui latest
 ```

-#### Important configuration management tools
+#### Important per-project and per-directory configuration management tools

-This project's dotfiles automatically assume [asdf](https://asdf-vm.com/) is being used to manage multiple runtime versions with a single CLI tool.
+In addition to `asdf` which supports global, per session, and per project (directory) [version configuration strategy](https://asdf-vm.com/#/core-configuration?id=tool-versions) for languages and runtimes, we use [direnv](https://asdf-vm.com/) to encourage usage of environment variables with per-directory flexibility.
 Per their documentation:

-> asdf is a CLI tool that can manage multiple language runtime versions on a per-project basis.
-It is like gvm, nvm, rbenv & pyenv (and more) all in one!
-Simply install your language's plugin!

-We use `asdf` to manage almost all languages and utilities so that they can be easily installed and, more importantly, support multiple versions simultaneously.
-For example, we heavily use `Deno` for multiple projects but each project might have a different version required. `asdf` supports global, per session, and per project (directory) [version configuration strategy](https://asdf-vm.com/#/core-configuration?id=tool-versions).

-This project's dotfiles automatically setup [direnv](https://asdf-vm.com/) to encourage usage of environment variables with more flexibility.
-Per their documentation:

 > direnv is an extension for your shell.
 It augments existing shells with a new feature that can load and unload environment variables depending on the current directory.

 We use `direnv` and `.envrc` files to manage environments on a [per-directory](https://www.tecmint.com/direnv-manage-environment-variables-in-linux/) (per-project and descendant directories) basis. `direnv` can be used to [manage secrets](https://www.youtube.com/watch?v=x3p-28PajJY) as well as non-secret configurations.
 Many other [development automation techniques](http://www.futurile.net/2016/02/03/automating-environment-setup-with-direnv/) are possible.

-`asdf` has [centrally managed plugins](https://asdf-vm.com/#/plugins-all) for many languages and runtimes and there are even more [contributed plugins](https://github.com/search?q=asdf) for additional languages and runtimes.

-There are many [direnv YouTube videos](https://www.youtube.com/results?search_query=direnv) and [asdf videos](https://www.youtube.com/watch?v=r6qLQgq2vGk) worth watching to get familar with the capabilities.
+There are some [direnv YouTube videos](https://www.youtube.com/results?search_query=direnv) worth watching to get familar with the capabilities.

+# TODO (Roadmap)

+Need to consider adding the following over time.

+## Secrets Management

+* Integrate [.pgpass](https://tableplus.com/blog/2019/09/how-to-use-pgpass-in-postgresql.html) for PostgreSQL password management.

+## File Management

+* Integrate [Wildland](https://wildland.io/), a collection of protocols, conventions, and software, which creates a union file system across S3, WebDAV, K8s, and other storage providers.

+## Data Publishing

+* [Datasette](https://datasette.io/) multi-tool for exploring and publishing data.
+It helps data journalists and anyone else who has data that they wish to share with the world take data of any shape or size, analyze and explore it, and publish it as an interactive website and accompanying API.

+## Data Engineering

+* [db-to-sqlite](https://github.com/simonw/db-to-sqlite) CLI tool for exporting tables or queries from any SQL database to a SQLite file to make data portable.
+* [jOOQ Parser](https://www.jooq.org/translate/) to translate any SQL statement(s) to a different dialect
+* A list of command line tools for manipulating structured text data is available at https://github.com/dbohdan/structured-text-tools
+* [eBay's TSV Utilities](https://github.com/eBay/tsv-utils): Command line tools for large, tabular data files.
+Filtering, statistics, sampling, joins and more.
+* [pgLoader](https://pgloader.io/) can either load data from files, such as CSV or Fixed-File Format; or migrate a whole database to PostgreSQL
+* [dbcrossbar](http://www.dbcrossbar.org/) copies large, tabular datasets between many different databases and storage formats.
+Data can be copied from any source to any destination.